hashicorp/terraform-provider-azurerm/website/docs/d/monitor_data_collection_rule.html.markdown

 * `identity` - An `identity` block as defined below.

 * `kind` - The kind of the Data Collection Rule.
-Possible values are `Linux` and `Windows`.
+Possible values are `Linux`, `Windows`,and `AgentDirectToStore`.
 A rule of kind `Linux` does not allow for `windows_event_log` data sources.
 And a rule of kind `Windows` does not allow for `syslog` data sources.
 If kind is not specified, all kinds of data sources are allowed.

 * `stream_declaration` - A `stream_declaration` block as defined below.